rberrelleza/devops-india-kubebuilder-okteto/README.md

 3. Create the  `Talk`  api: `kubebuilder create api  --group conference --version v1beta1 --kind Talk` (say yes to everything)
 ## Build the first version
 1. Log in to okteto, so we can use the remote build service: `okteto login --token $OKTETO_TOKEN`
-2. Log in to civo and get your kubeconfig: `civo apikey add dev $CIVO_API && civo kubernetes config $CLUSTER_ID --save`
+2. Log in to civo and get your kubeconfig: `civo apikey add dev $CIVO_API && civo kubernetes config devops-india-2021 --save`
 3. Log in to the docker registry: `docker login -u ramiro -p $DOCKER_PASS`
 4. Update `api/v1beta1/talk_types.go` and add the `Title` and `Speaker` fields to `TalkSpec`
 5. Build the binaries and types, and install the CRDs: `make install`